 Myths & Facts

-Fact: Bullying IS NOT a normal part of growing up.
+Bullying IS NOT a normal part of growing up.
 It does NOT build character.
 Bullying is a learned behaviour and not something all kids go through.
-Bullying can have long-term problems including: shyness, stomachaches, headaches, panic attacks, difficulties sleeping, exhaustion, and nightmares.
+Bullying can cause long-term physical problems including: shyness, stomachaches, headaches, panic attacks, difficulties sleeping, exhaustion, and nightmares.

-Fact: Cyberbullying differs from face-to-face bullying in that it is relentless and public and at the same time anonymous.
+Cyberbullying differs from face-to-face bullying in that it is relentless and public and at the same time anonymous.
 It’s no longer only the “tough kids” who may act aggressively – it can just as easily be the shy, quiet types, hidden behind their computers.
 Because this type of bullying is public, victims are left unsure of who knows, and whom to fear.
-Research suggests cyberbullying may produce even more damage to youth, Damaging effects such as low self-esteem, anxiety, anger, depression, school absenteeism, poor grades, an increased tendency to violate against others, and suicide.
+Research suggests cyberbullying may cause damaging effects to youth, such as low self-esteem, anxiety, anger, depression, school absenteeism, poor grades, an increased tendency to violate against others, and suicide.

 How to Recognize Bullying